Lebala is a remote and tranquil camp in the very North of Botswana.

 Further dining info: There is no room service at Lebala.

-Generally recommended for children: Recommended for more mature children, who are genuinely interested in wildlife.
+Generally recommended for children: We recommend Lebala for older children, who are genuinely interested in wildlife.
 For families with younger children, we suggest a specialist family safari.

 Communications: There is no cellphone reception, direct phone or fax, or email.
 Communication is maintained with head office in Maun via radio.